 Information about Quetiapine

-Quetiapine works by modulating the action of certain chemical messengers in the brain that affects thoughts and mood.
+Quetiapine is an atypical antipsychotic.
+It works by modulating the action of certain chemical messengers in the brain that affect thoughts.

 Available Medicine for Quetiapine

 ₹43 to ₹2799 variant(s)